How to Become a Phlebotomist

 Students should have a high school diploma or a GED to be accepted into phlebotomy programs.
 In fact, students can enter most programs directly upon completing high school.
 Students who wish to pursue this career should take health, science, and psychology courses to help prepare them for additional studies.

-Step 2: Complete an Accredited Phlebotomy Program (8-52 weeks)
+Step 2: Complete an Accredited Phlebotomy Program (eight to 52 weeks)

 A phlebotomy education typically takes a year or less to complete.
 Graduates receive a certificate or diploma.
 These programs, usually available through vocational schools and community colleges, include anatomy, medical terminology, and physiology education.
 Classroom and lab work are essential components of instruction, and while the requirements for enrollment can vary, they may include: